MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/manage-hyper-v-scheduler-types.md

 - The root partition is itself a VM partition, although it has unique properties and greater privileges than guest VMs.
 The root partition:

-  - Providing management services that control all guest VMs.
+  - Provides management services that control all guest VMs.
-  - Providing virtual device support for guests.
+  - Provides virtual device support for guests.
-  - Managing all device input and output for guest VMs.
+  - Manages all device input and output for guest VMs.

   We recommend not running any application workloads in the root partition.